How to Sell in PCFMA's Farmers' Markets

 Important Information for all Producers in PCFMA's Markets

-For 2013, the application fee to sell in PCFMA's markets is $100.00.
-Producers who have previously sold in PCFMA markets must have their completed application and application fee of $100 turned in by February 1, 2013 in order to apply for markets where they have participated in previous seasons.
-After February 1, the application fee for returning producers increases to $150 and your history of market participation will no longer be considered for 2013 market assignments.
+For 2014, the application fee to sell in PCFMA's markets is $100.00 if you are applying for 3 or fewer markets and $150 if you are applying for 4 or more markets.
+The deadline for PCFMA receiving producers’ applications is February 4, 2014.
+Producers who have previously sold in PCFMA markets must have their completed application and application fee of $100 or $150 turned in by February 4, 2014 in order to apply for markets where they have participated in previous seasons.
+After February 4, the application fee for returning producers increases to $150 if you are applying for 3 or fewer markets and $200 if you are applying for 4 or more markets and your history of market participation will no longer be considered for 2014 market assignments.
 This fee is a processing fee and is non-refundable and is not a guarantee that we will be able to reserve you in any of our markets.

 The application requires your signature by which you attest to having read PCFMA's Rules and Regulations and by which you agree to abide by those rules.
 The Rules and Regulations are available for downloading from this site.